 “It has really changed my life” – Vincent Onyango

 Vincent, Homa Bay, is one of our most entrepreneurial customers.
 He explained that he not only uses the Futurepump SF1 solar pump for irrigating his farm, he also rents it to local plumbers and his neighbours.
-Through the increased income from his farm provided by irrigation and the revenue from renting out the pump he has been able to invest in a greenhouse with drip irrigation.
+Through the increased income from his farm provided by solar irrigation and the revenue from renting out the pump he has been able to invest in a greenhouse with drip irrigation.

-He explained to Jitendra and Jigisha that the pump has really changed his life.
+He explained to Jitendra and Jigisha that the solar pump has really changed his life.
 This was made even more poignant when they studied the pump serial number and found that it was one of our early pumps, one they could remember manufacturing!

 “We visited two farmers near Kisumu, one was to Vincent, a really enterprising, hardworking and successful young man.
 We were extremely proud to see the opportunities the pump is bringing to him and humbled to hear him say “it (the pump) has changed our lives”.” – Jitendra